Senate approves changes meant to ease child care shortage

 ST. PAUL, Minn.
-(AP) — The Minnesota Senate has passed a handful of measures aimed at loosening restrictions on child care providers.
+(AP) — The Minnesota Senate passed several bills Monday loosening regulations for daycares, amid concerns that state licensing rules are driving child care providers out of business and worsening a shortage that’s most acute in rural areas.

-The push comes following lawmaker’s concerns that certain regulations are leading to a shortage of child care facilities, especially in rural areas.
-A handful of measures relaxing restrictions on training and licensing requirements overwhelmingly cleared the Senate Monday.
+Lawmakers have expressed alarm about a growing number of day care providers who’ve closed or left the profession, decrying low pay, burnout and frustrations over steep regulations that they say has made their jobs difficult.
+The Senate overwhelmingly approved three measures that supporters say will help by relaxing a number of regulations.

-According to the Department of Human Services, the number of family providers dropped from nearly 11,000 in 2011 to less than 9,000 in 2016.
+The number of family child care providers statewide dropped from nearly 11,000 in 2011 to about 9,000 in 2016, according to the Department of Human Services.

-Sen. Bill Weber, a Republican from Luverne, says onerous requirements are causing many providers to close.
-His bill would tweak several license requirements for providers, including the ability for regulators to license more child care workers with outside experience.
+Sen. Bill Weber, a Republican from Luverne, said rural areas have been hit hardest by that decline because of fewer child care options and workers able to fill jobs openings.
+He said legislative action was urgent.

 Most Read Nation & World Stories